zytedata/openvscode-server/README.md

 ### Securing access to your IDE

 Since OpenVSCode Server v1.64, you can access the Web UI without authentication (anyone can access the IDE using just the hostname and port), if you need some kind of basic authentication then you can start the server with `--connection-token YOUR_TOKEN`, the provided `YOUR_TOKEN` will be used and the authenticated URL will be displayed in your terminal once you start the server.
-You can also create a plaintext file with the desired token as its contents and provide it to the server with `--connection-secret YOUR_SECRET_FILE`.
+You can also create a plaintext file with the desired token as its contents and provide it to the server with `--connection-token-file YOUR_SECRET_TOKEN_FILE`.

 If you want to use a connection token and are working with OpenVSCode Server via [the Docker image](https://hub.docker.com/r/gitpod/openvscode-server), you will have to edit the `ENTRYPOINT` in [the Dockerfile](https://github.com/gitpod-io/openvscode-releases/blob/main/Dockerfile) or modify it with the [`entrypoint` option](https://docs.docker.com/compose/compose-file/compose-file-v3/#entrypoint) when working with `docker-compose`.